Relational Trauma Therapy in Seattle, WA

 When your body feels safer, your life opens. 〰️

-My Approach to Healing Relational Wounds
+My Approach to Overcoming Relational Trauma in Seattle

 • We build trust through connection